 The third Wencke consideration in determining whether to lift a litigation stay is the strength of the movant's claim on the merits.
 Wencke, 622 F.2d at 1373-74.
-"Where the claim is unlikely to succeed . . . there may be less reason to require the receiver to defend the action now rather than defer its resolution. . . . [and] where the likelihood that the receiver will prevail is small. . . there is less reason to permit the receiver to avoid resolving the claim[.]"
+"Where the claim is unlikely to succeed . . . there may be less reason to require the receiver to defend the action now rather than defer its resolution . . . [and] where the likelihood that the receiver will prevail is small . . . there is less reason to permit the receiver to avoid resolving the claim[.]"
 Id.
-Here, Enviso states only that it has "very clear and meritorious" claims against PAG, Mr. Bean and Mr. Maurer.
-(Motion, pp. 3-4).
+Here, Enviso states only that its claims "have substantial merit."
+(Second Motion, p.
+6).
+Its support for that statement is its unilateral conclusions that PAG breached the purchase agreement and that Enviso intended to perform under that agreement.
+Id.
 However, none of the defendants in the California litigation have filed a responsive pleading.
 The Receiver has not completed his investigation as to the merits of Enviso's claims and any defenses that might be asserted.
+In fact, it is possible that the Receivership Entity will ultimately seek to recover funds previously paid to Enviso.
 At best, the final Wencke factor does not favor one party more than the other.
-Even assuming, however, that Enviso's claims against PAG and the individuals are meritorious, that fact alone does not support lifting the stay.
+Page 12 - RECEIVER'S OPPOSITION TO ENVISO CAPITAL'S SECOND MOTION FOR RELIEF FROM STAY Even assuming, however, that Enviso's claims against PAG and the individuals are meritorious, that fact alone does not support lifting the stay.
 Undoubtedly a great number of Aequitas creditors have meritorious claims.
 The question for this Court is whether to allow one creditor to proceed ahead of others.
 The Receivership Entity's assets will be diminished if the stay is lifted as to Enviso, or any other creditor at this time.
-Doing so will require the Receivership Entity to spend estate assets defending such claims, and tap into wasting insurance Page 11 - RECEIVER'S AMENDED OPPOSITION TO ENVISO CAPITAL'S MOTION FOR RELIEF FROM STAY policy proceeds for defense costs and fees that would otherwise be available to claimants and creditors on an equitable basis.
+Doing so will require the Receivership Entity to spend estate assets defending such claims, and tap into wasting insurance policy proceeds for defense costs and fees that would otherwise be available to claimants and creditors on an equitable basis.
 Accordingly, for the benefit of all creditors and investors, Enviso's claims against PAG and the individuals should remain stayed.
-Enviso is encouraged to participate in the ADR process mentioned above together with investor claimants, PAG and its insurance carrier.
+Enviso is encouraged to continue to participate in the ADR process mentioned above together with investor claimants, PAG and its insurance carrier.
 IV.
 CONCLUSION The Wencke factors weigh decisively against lifting the litigation stay imposed by this Court to protect the Receivership Entity, and its creditors and investors.
 The Receiver respectfully requests that the Court deny Enviso's motion to lift the stay and its alternative request that the Receiver post a bond.
-Dated this 11th day of January, 2017.
+Dated this 8th day of March, 2017.